22 Best Things to Do in Shibuya 2023

 Nonbei Yokocho literally means “drunker’s alley”.
 It’s the famous Izakaya Alley with nostalgic atmosphere located off the main street of Shibuya.
 Have a great experience to get drunk like locals 🙂

-Don Quijote (DONKI) is arguably the most popular place to shop among tourists, as you can find pretty much everything including living necessities to unique souvenirs.
+Don Quijote (DONKI) is arguably the most popular place to shop among tourists as you can find pretty much everything including living necessities to unique souvenirs.
 The biggest branch of Don Quijote, Shibuya Mega Donki is located in Shibuya, which comprises 7 floors and is open for 24 hours.

 The iconic commercial building in Shibuya, Shibuya PARCO has been renovated and re-opened in 2019 autumn with nearly 200 shops, restaurants and entertainment facilities.
 Some of the most notable shops at Shibuya PARCO is the first official Nintendo store in Japan, Nintendo TOKYO along with Pokemon Center Shibuya.